KlabautermannSW/axisPush/README.md

 ### [Timer]

 ```
-s = 0
+s =
 ```

 #### s

 This is the second in every minute when the transfer is started.
+The value must be in the range from 0 to 54.

-Range for the start second is from s to s+4.
+The transfer really starts at s to s+4.

 ## Using The Program As A Systemd Service